orbcode/orbuculum/README.md

 * FTDI High speed serial interfaces
 * OpenOCD (Add a line like `tpiu config internal :3443 uart off 32000000` to your openocd config to use it.)
 * PyOCD (Add options like `enable_swv: True`, `swv_system_clock: 32000000` to your `pyocd.yml` to use it.)
-* The ice40-HX8K Breakout Board for parallel trace.
+* The ice40-HX8K Breakout Board for parallel trace
-* The ECPIX-5 ECP5 Breakout Board for parallel trace.
+* The ECPIX-5 ECP5 Breakout Board for parallel trace
 * Anything capable of saving the raw SWO data to a file
 * Anything capable of offering SWO on a TCP port